sharonzhou/long_stable_diffusion/README.md

 - [x] Multiprocessing to max out a single GPU
 - [x] GPU multiprocessing stable diffusion
 - [x] Docx dump of images and image prompts
-- [ ] Translation layer between English prompt and "prompt English" (lexica)
+- [x] Translation layer between English prompt and "prompt English" (lexica)
 - [ ] Walkthrough video of code
 - [x] Flesh out readme
 - [ ] Open source

+### Future
+- [ ] Translation from English to 'prompt English' can be improved with: finetuned model with several million data samples (instead of 36)